microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

     // It's recommended that this function is lightweight as it may be called relatively often. const CONSRV_INFO* GetInfo();

-    // When this method is called you're asked to apply any non-null member of the given CONSRV_INFO_CHANGE
+    // When this method is called you're asked to apply any non-null member of the given CONSRV_INFO_CHANGE struct
-    // struct to the terminal.
+    // to the active buffer.
 For instance a non-null `.cursorPosition` is identical to calling `SetCursorPosition`,
     // a non-null `.bufferSize` is a request to resize the terminal, and so on.
     HRESULT SetInfo([in] const CONSRV_INFO_CHANGE* info);